 While a resort-based holiday often allows you the opportunity to dive on easier dive sites or repeat the same dive to catch the right shot, many liveaboards are geared towards photographers and by virtue of the fact they provide access to the world’s best diving, offer a great deal for photographers.
 Aside from the quality of the diving and the photographic facilities, liveaboards also tend to offer more dives and therefore more time in the water to capture some great images.

 Raja Ampat in Indonesia offers such a bewildering array of marine life and colour that it must feature on any round-up of great liveaboards for photography.
 Komodo, also in Indonesia, while known for strong currents, also offers a bounty of superb photographic subjects to focus on.
+In the same region, our small group trip on board the luxurious Pelagian liveaboard sees you diving the wonders of Wakatobi with marine biologist and photographer Dr Richard Smith.

 While conditions in the eastern Pacific can be more challenging, the majestic nature of the marine life ensures photographers will not be disappointed.
 Head to Mexico’s Pacific coast for exceptional manta ray and shark action at Socorro or for the chance to photograph great white sharks in superb visibility at Guadalupe.
 A Galapagos liveaboard also promises encounters not only with unique marine species, but also with schools of hammerheads and, in season, whale sharks that will put any wide angle lens to the test, such is their size.